bowens8/Recipeo/README.md

 converted into that unit correctly.
 Ingredients with no `grams_per_each` in the data (flour, sugar, chicken breast by weight) still track in grams, same as before.

+**One-time cleanup for ingredients from before this existed:** the first time you sign in after this update, the app automatically fixes any ingredient whose unit obviously doesn't make sense — a bell pepper or an egg tracked in grams, a spice like oregano or vanilla extract tracked in grams instead of tsp, an oil or vinegar in grams instead of fl oz — matched by name.
+This only ever touches an ingredient if your own pantry quantity for it is currently 0; if there's already a real number sitting there, the unit is left alone rather than risk silently corrupting it (changing "737 g" of something to "737 tsp" without actually converting the number would be worse than leaving it as grams).
+If you have an ingredient with real stock whose unit still looks wrong, fix it by hand on its edit screen — it's worth double-checking the quantity afterward since the number itself doesn't automatically convert.

 ## Sorting the shopping list

 The **Sort by** dropdown above the shopping list has three options: **Recommended**